jvino/cluster-hpc-gpu-guides/docs/job_submission/k8s-jobs.md

 > **Note**
 > Proper file permissions and access control are enforced.
 So don’t try anything sneaky — you will only be able to access files and directories you are authorized to.

-### 4.4) Monitoring and Debugging Submitted Jobs
+### 4.5) Monitoring and Debugging Submitted Jobs

-Just because your **kubectl apply** command doesn't return an error doesn't mean the Job actually ran successfully.
+Just because your **kubectl create** command doesn't return an error doesn't mean the Job actually ran successfully.
 To monitor the state of your Job and the underlying Pod, use the following commands:

 - List your pods: